christianscott/messaging/README.md

 and connect to [port 3100](http://localhost:3100) on your machine.
 Open in several browsers/tabs to see the full effect.

 There are several features that I would like to implement in the future:
-  - implement user chosen nicknames
+  - user chosen nicknames
   - make a chat bot so there is always something to interact with
-  - make rooms
+  - rooms